 Luxor is often called the world’s greatest open-air museum, but that comes nowhere near describing this extraordinary place.
 Nothing in the world compares to the scale and grandeur of the monuments that have survived from ancient Thebes.

-The setting is still breathtakingly beautiful, the Nile flowing between the modern town and the west-bank necropolis, backed by the enigmatic Theban escarpment.
-Scattered across the landscape is an embarrassment of riches, from the temples of Karnak and Luxor on its east bank to the many tombs and temples on the west bank.
+The setting is breathtakingly beautiful, the Nile flowing between the modern city and west-bank necropolis, backed by the enigmatic Theban escarpment.
+Scattered across the landscape is an embarrassment of riches, from the temples of Karnak and Luxor in the east to the many tombs and temples on the west bank.

-Thebes’ wealth and power, already legendary in antiquity, began to lure Western travellers from the end of the 18th century.
-Today’s traveller risks being surrounded by coachloads of tourists herded through the main sights, but with a little planning it is possible to avoid the crowds and get the most from the magic of the Theban landscape and its unparalleled archaeological heritage.
+Thebes’ wealth and power, legendary in antiquity, began to lure Western travellers from the end of the 18th century.
+Depending on the political situation, today’s traveller might be alone at the sights, or be surrounded by coachloads of tourists from around the world.
+Whichever it is, a little planning will help you get the most from the magic of Thebes.